top of page

 ABOUT US

-Sustainable Boonsboro is the name of Boonsboro's initiative to become certified in the Sustainable Maryland program.
+Sustainable Boonsboro is the name of Boonsboro's initiative to become certified in the state-wide program sponsored by the Maryland Municipal League and the Environmental Finance Center at the University of Maryland.

-Using the best practices in resource areas like water, energy, planning, health, food, and economy, a municipality can earn points toward sustainability certification.
-The program is open to all municipalities in the state and helps them choose a direction for their sustainability efforts by facilitating their chosen actions with program tools, trainings, case studies, and other resources.
+Using best practices in resource areas like water, energy, planning, health, food, and economy, a municipality can earn points toward sustainability certification.
+The program is open to all municipalities in the state and helps them choose a direction for their sustainability efforts.

-• Adopt a town resolution for participating in Sustainable Maryland (Resolution 2013-01)
+• Adopted a town resolution for participating in Sustainable Maryland Certified (Resolution 2013-01)

-• Create a Green Team to coordinate efforts
+• Created a Green Team to coordinate efforts

-• Earn a minimum of 150 points required for certification by implementing projects that promote sustainability.
+• Earned a minimum of 150 points required for certification by implementing projects that promote sustainability.

-All of the above goals were met and the Town of Boonsboro was initially certified in October 2014.
-Since then, the Town has been re-certified twice (2017 certification, 2020 certification) when more community-based initiatives were included.
+The Town of Boonsboro was first certified in 2014.
+Since then, the Town has been re-certified every three years (2017, 2020, and 2023) when more community-based initiatives were adopted.

 Wasterwater Plant Boonsboro 2.jpg